ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 `wsl --install`

 Note: This method only works if WSL is not installed.
-If you run `wsl --install` and see the WSL help text, please try running `wsl --list --online` to see a list of available distros and run `wsl --install -d <DistroName>` to install a distro.
+If you run `wsl --install` and see the WSL help text, please try running `wsl --list --online` to see a list of available distribution and run `wsl --install -d <DistroName>` to install a distribution.

 ### Uninstalling Legacy WSL Versions